 Using Analytic Rarefaction

 Analytic Rarefaction is easy to use.
-Save your list of species abundances in a .txt or .csv file; the abundances can be separated by spaces, tabs, commas, or returns - whichever you prefer.
-Click the button in Analytic Rarefaction, choose your file, and the rarefaction is completed quickly.
+Save your list of species abundances in a .txt or .csv file, with the abundances separated by spaces, tabs, commas, or returns — whichever you prefer.
+Click the button in Analytic Rarefaction, choose that data file, and the rarefaction is completed quickly.
 The results show you the sample size, the expected number of species and its variance, as well as 95% and 99% confidence intervals.
 Save the output as a .txt file that you can open in Excel, R, and many other programs for plotting.
-For quick plotting of your data as well, try Diversity.
+For quick plotting of your data as well, try Taxon.

 How Analytic Rarefaction works

 Analytic Rarefaction uses the rarefaction equations for E given by Hurlbert (1971) and for Var given by Heck et al. (1975).
 These are the same equations used by Raup (1975) and Tipper (1979).
 In particular, this program uses the formulation of Tipper (1979), as his equations (1) and (2) are easy to program and avoid the overflow errors associated with the large combinatorials.